-Dr Tibbles’ Vi-Cocoa was a popular energy restorative in the Victorian era, and could be regarded as the Lucozade or Gatorade of its time.
+Dr Tibbles’ Vi-Cocoa was a popular energy restorative in the Victorian era.
 At its height it was one of the highest-selling cocoa-based drinks in Britain.

 William Tibbles (1834 – 1912) was born into impoverished circumstances in Leicester, in the English Midlands.
-The family lived in the workhouse during the 1851 Census.
+The family resided in the workhouse at the time of the 1851 Census.

 Tibbles described his occupation as a framework knitter and medical practitioner in the 1861 census.
 No evidence has been uncovered that suggests that Tibbles ever underwent any formal medical training.

 Tibbles claimed that botanicals had cured him of tuberculosis in 1867.
 He began to sell coca and its concentrated extract, cocaine, as a general cure for physical weakness and tuberculosis, from 1871.
 He was advertising Tibbles Concentrated Essence of Composition and Cocaine by 1876.

 Tibbles later invented Vi-Cocoa, a mixture of malt, hops, kola and cocoa.
 He licensed the recipe and brand rights to Dr Tibbles’ Vi-Cocoa Ltd, a company formed to exploit his product.
 Advertisements for Vi-Cocoa first appeared from 1893.

 The business was registered as Dr Tibbles’ Vi-Cocoa (1898) Ltd with a capital of £400,000 in 1898.
 Tibbles retired soon afterwards.
 The company was probably overvalued, with high sales heavily dependent on unsustainable levels of advertising.

-The business was renamed the Watford Manufacturing Company from 1907.
+The business was renamed the Watford Manufacturing Company in 1907.
 Over 1,000 people were employed by 1914.
 Vi-Cocoa and Delecta chocolate were the principal products.

 The company did not pay a dividend between 1908 and 1918.
 Nominal capital was increased from £250,000 to £1 million in 1918, with Lord Leverhulme (1851 – 1925) becoming the largest single shareholder.
 Originally a soap manufacturer, Leverhulme was increasingly concerned with food manufacturing by this time, and the paternalistic reputation of the Watford Manufacturing Company was in harmony with his own views.